Clio Entertainment Awards: Key Art Awards

 In 1978, a "Special Programming" category was added to recognize film-festival and retrospective campaigns.
 In 1980, an "Electronic Exhibition" category was added to recognize film ads on radio and television.
 In 1986, the program began formal recognition of trailer work, as well as standees and billboards.
 Among nine nominated trailers that year, Michael Shapiro’s entry for The Jewel of the Nile became the first to win in the trailer category.

 The awards were later maintained and advanced by THR editor-in-chief and publisher Robert J. Dowling, who went on to receive the "Key Art Special Recognition Award" in 2006.

 In 1989, the program added a "Video Point of Sale" category in response to the advent of home video sweeping Hollywood, along with an award for video packaging the following year.
-In 1990, the program's 19th edition, the ceremony was moved to the headquarters of Directors Guild of America in Los Angeles, where it would remain for 9 years.
+In 1990, the program's 19th edition, the ceremony was moved to the headquarters of the Directors Guild of America in Los Angeles, where it would remain for 9 years.
 The ceremony then moved to the Kodak Theatre (now Dolby Theatre).

 The program's "Lifetime Achievement Award" was introduced in 1991, with its first recipient being designer Saul Bass.

 In 1999, an Internet category was introduced, with Sony's website for The Mask of Zorro (1998) being the first winner.
 Co-branded print and audiovisual categories were added in 2004, as well as special-recognition sections for trailer motion graphics and copywriting.

 In 2002, THR partnered with UCLA Film and Television Archive to establish the Key Art Awards Collection, in which the permanent records associated with the Awards would be held.

 In 2005, industry professionals voted The Silence of the Lambs poster and The Shining trailer as the best of the past 35 years.

 A Visionary Award was introduced in 2007, recognizing filmmakers whose work inspires film marketers.
 That year, the ceremony was held at the Beverly Hilton.
-In 2008, the event is held at the Hyatt Regency Century Plaza, and an award is introduced for "best campaign," given to the studio or distributor that implements the most successful marketing strategy.
-In 2010, ceremony moved downtown to a former Roman Catholic cathedral, and new overall award for integrated marketing is introduced.
+In 2008, the event was held at the Century Plaza, and an award was introduced for "best campaign," given to the studio or distributor that implements the most successful marketing strategy.
+In 2010, the ceremony moved downtown to a former Roman Catholic cathedral, and a new overall award for integrated marketing was introduced.

-In 2011, a new award trophy was created in the form of moveable golden searchlight by New York firm Society Awards.
+In 2011, a new award trophy was created in the form of a moveable golden searchlight by the New York firm Society Awards.